Get free advice on Supplemental Security Income

-SSI could be the answer for you if you lack enough of what Social Security calls “quarters of coverage.”
+SSI could be the answer if you lack enough of what Social Security calls “quarters of coverage.”
 That refers to how consistently you worked and paid Social Security taxes, with an emphasis on the last 10 years.

-If you’ve had to deal with a lot of physical or mental health problems over the years, your work history might be rocky.
-And you might be struggling to put food on the table.
+But if you’ve had to deal with a lot of physical or mental health problems over the years, your work history might be rocky.
+In that case, you could receive SSI.

 At Nash Disability Law, we know hard things happen to good people.
 You’ve worked hard, but have had a hard time keeping steady work.
+You might be struggling to put food on the table.

 We take time getting to know you when you need help.

-Unlike some law firms, where you might not even meet a lawyer until right before you have a hearing with a judge, we meet with you face-to-face and help you understand the process.
+Unlike some law firms, where you might not even meet a lawyer until right before you have a hearing with a judge, we meet with you face-to-face and help you understand the SSI application process.

 What you need to qualify for SSI